FedorIvachev/NUIX-Studio-APP/README.md

 Proceed here: https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIXSetup.md

 ## Contributing to the platform
 Any contributing to the platform is highly appreciated.
-If you found any bugs, please contact Fedor 费杰 on WeChat.
+If you found any bugs, please create an issue or contact Fedor 费杰 on WeChat.

-In the near future there will be created a repo where you can upload all your prototypes.